elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 ---

-### Can proxies intercept an object that used in a strict equality test?
+### Can proxies intercept an object used in a strict equality test?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, Proxies can intercept many operators, such as new (with construct), in (with has), delete (with deleteProperty) and so on.
-But there is no way to intercept a strict equality test for objects.
-An object is strictly equal to itself only, and no other value.
-So, all operations and built-in classes that compare objects for equality will differentiate between the object and the proxy.
-No transparent replacement here.
+  <div><strong>Interview Response:</strong> No, proxies may intercept a wide range of operations, including new (with construct), in (with has), delete (with deleteProperty), and so on.
+A strict equality test for objects, on the other hand, cannot be intercepted.
+An item has no other value and is precisely equal to itself.
+As a result, every operation or built-in class that compares objects for equality distinguishes between the object and the proxy.
+There is no obvious substitute here.
 </div>
   </div>
 </details>